GST Notice

 - •Once restoration is confirmed, inform them explicitly so they can proceed with ITC claims.

-- •Consider holding new invoicing until the restoration is confirmed - issuing invoices while suspended creates ITC risk for your clients and puts your business relationships under strain.
+- •Consider holding new invoicing until the restoration is confirmed.
+Issuing invoices while suspended creates ITC risk for your clients and puts your business relationships under strain.

 Frequently Asked Questions